-The DFEE states 'Teachers' conditions of employment do not include giving first aid, although any member of staff may volunteer may volunteer to undertake these tasks.
+The DFE states 'Teachers' conditions of employment do not include giving first aid, although any member of staff may volunteer may volunteer to undertake these tasks.
 Teachers and other staff in charge of pupils are expected to use their best endeavours at all times, particularly in emergencies, to secure the welfare of pupils at the school, in the same way that a parent might be expected to act towards their children.
 In general, the consequences of taking no action are likely to be more serious than those of trying to assist in an emergency.'

-Accident books:
+Accident records:

-There are several accident books on the school premises.
+There are several accident books on the school premises, one in each class..
 These are kept safely but accessible to first aiders.

-All serious accidents must be recorded in the office book, on the same day.
+All serious accidents will be dealt with by Mrs. Swan and must be recorded in the office book, on the same day.

-The nursery retains their own records for their own children, all accidents are recorded and shared with parents on the same day.
+The school nursery retains their own records for their own children, all accidents are recorded and shared with Parents/Carers on the same day.